-Our research interests focus on viscoelastic flows, rheology, and polymer dynamics.
-Broadly speaking, we are interested in how polymers behave in flows, especially in the complex flows typical of material processing operations.
+Susan Muller is a professor of Chemical and Biomolecular Engineering.
+Her research group's interests focus on viscoelastic flows, rheology, and polymer dynamics.
+Broadly speaking, they are interested in how polymers behave in flows, especially in the complex flows typical of material processing operations.
 While simple molecular models may describe the behavior of a polymeric liquid in a rheometric experiment such as steady shear flow between parallel plates, calculations with these models generally fail to reproduce even the qualitative features of more complicated flows like extrusion and fiber- spinning.
-We use a variety of optical techniques including laser Doppler velocimetry, flow visualization, digital partical image velocimetry, and flow birefringence, along with rheometry, size exclusion chromatography, and light scattering.
-These tools allow us to study well-defined flows of well-characterized fluids and test quantitatively hydrodynamic calculations.
-By examining idealized problems, we hope to obtain an understanding of what elements in the constitutive models and calculations are essential for capturing the important physics in viscoelastic flows.
-Our aim is to obtain insights into the general mechanisms of instabilities and flow-induced demixing phenomena.
+They use a variety of optical techniques including laser Doppler velocimetry, flow visualization, digital partical image velocimetry, and flow birefringence, along with rheometry, size exclusion chromatography, and light scattering.
+These tools allow them to study well-defined flows of well-characterized fluids and test quantitatively hydrodynamic calculations.
+By examining idealized problems, they hope to obtain an understanding of what elements in the constitutive models and calculations are essential for capturing the important physics in viscoelastic flows.
+Their aim is to obtain insights into the general mechanisms of instabilities and flow-induced demixing phenomena.

 Research Expertise and Interest

 chemical engineering, fluid mechanics, Rheology, complex fluids, microfabrication processes, Genetic Engineering of Protein Polymers, Finite Element Modeling of Bubbles, Stress Fluids, Taylor-Couette instabilities